perrychu/datasci-crypto-recommender/README.md

 A recommender system for cryptocurrencies based on tweets.

 ## Summary
 This is my unsupervised learning project for Metis (a data science bootcamp).
-It includes script to capture tweets (via Twitter streaming API using tweepy & MongoDB), a brief exploration of NLP, and a recommender system for tweet hashtags.
+It includes a script to capture tweets (via Twitter streaming API using tweepy & MongoDB), a brief exploration of NLP, and a recommender system for tweet hashtags.

 The focus of the recommender system is to suggest new cryptocurrencies that a user might be interested based on their current interests or portfolio.
 I captured tweets with cryptocurrency & blockchain related hashtags, then interpreted each user's hashtags as interest indicators.
 With these indicators, I can find similar users and suggest new hashtags in a collaborative model.